teamfeedr/interview-challenge/README-FRONTEND.md

 We'll then take the code that you've already written and add a simple feature to extend it.

-If you have any issues please email mark@feedr.co.
+If you have any issues please email nick@feedr.co.

 Good luck!